 - Your kid may exhibit a helpless attitude

-Jealousy should be dealt with in a proper manner so that it may not affect your child adversely.
-Here are some ways that may help you deal with child jealousy issues:
+Jealousy should be dealt with in a proper manner so that it does not affect your child adversely.
+Here are some ways that could help you deal with child jealousy issues:

-Jealousy is not superficial rather it is deep-rooted.
-Talk to your child and listen to his concerns and reasons that may be causing such behaviour in your child.
+Jealousy is not superficial; rather, it is deep-rooted.
+Talk to your child and listen to his concerns and reasons that may be causing such behaviour.
 Listening to your child’s fears, worries and concerns may help him overcome his feelings of jealousy.

 3. Be Passionate Towards Your Child

 It is very important for every child to learn the importance of caring and sharing.
-When a child learns to share his belongings with other children, it may not only help him to make friends but it may remove the feelings of jealousy too.
+When a child learns to share his belongings with other children, it not only helps him make friends, it could also help remove the feelings of jealousy.

 5. Refrain From Comparison

 Comparison creates negative emotional and devalues a person.
-Therefore, do not compare your kid with your other kid or with his friends.
+Therefore, do not compare your kid with other kids, including your other children and his friends.
 Every child is unique and has different talents.
-Find out what your child is good at and help him develop and master his skill rather than comparing him with others.
+Find out what your child is good at and help him develop and master his skills rather than comparing him with others.

-As parents, you adore and love your kid and you may shower him with occasional praises for his efforts and hard-work.
+As parents, you adore and love your kid, and you may shower him with occasional praises for his efforts and hard work.
 However, refrain from overdoing it.
-You may find yourself over-praising your child in situations when other children may have excelled and your words may come as reassurance to your kid.
-Refrain from doing this.
+You may find yourself over-praising your child in situations when other children may have excelled, and your words may come as a reassurance to your kid.
+Therefore, refrain from doing this.

 7. Refrain From Comparing Academic Performance

 It is advised that you refrain from comparing your child’s performance at school with his siblings or friends.
-Doing so may generate the feeling of animosity and jealousy.
-In your kid may not show good results, you may encourage him to study hard and get good grades rather than comparing with others.
+Doing so would generate a feeling of animosity and jealousy.
+If your kid does not get good grades, you may encourage him to study hard, instead of comparing with others.

 8. Instil Positive Behaviour

 Try as much as possible to stay away from things that may generate any kind of jealousy in your child.
-It is advised that feelings of love, sharing and caring are taught from a young age only.
+It is advised that you introduce and teach your child about feelings of love, sharing and caring from a young age.
 Also, teaching children about jealousy may help them deal with this emotion in a better way.